The Death of Catastrophe

 & many rooms with different functions

-Bill Clinton's Enneagram Style
+Bill Clinton's Enneagram Style by Thomas Condon

-* Monica Lewinsky is a Two with a 3 wing who displays evidence to two subtypes: Social and Intimate.
+About the scandal: * Monica Lewinsky is a Two with a 3 wing who displays evidence to two subtypes: Social and Intimate.
 Social Twos are notable for their ambition, particularly as it leads to public recognition.
 They generally confuse being needed and noticed with being loved.
 Some seek attention for their own achievements, while others through their affiliation with accomplished or powerful people.
 If a Social Two expresses their ambition through others they might marry someone influential and concentrate their energies on the spouse's ambitions.
 This subtype also goes with classic social climbing.
+Intimate Twos tend to act seductive and aggressive by turns.
+They seek romantic union and generally confuse being sexually desirable with being loved.
+Some are proud of their seductive power and the status of who they seduce.
+Famous Social Twos include Mother Teresa and Desmond Tutu.
+Famous Intimate Twos include Eva Peron and the singer Madonna (who played Peron in a movie.)

 * Kenneth Starr is a Social One with a 2 wing, characterized by an inflexible preoccupation with the rules.
 "Perjury is perjury," is his rumored mantra when asked privately about his investigation of Clinton.
 Social Ones are often preoccupied with rules and how they apply to (other) people's behavior.
 They tend to apply the same rigid standards to each new situation.
 When confronted with the unknown they will ask "what is the rule" rather than "what is required or necessary or sensible."
+Social Ones may believe they are representatives of a larger social order or tradition.
+They're not, of course - acting as if they represent the rules is a psychological defense.
+The police inspector Joubert in Victor Hugo's Les Miserables is a Social One.
+He pursues protagonist Jean Valjean for thirty years because a young hungry Valjean once stole bread from a bakery.
+Other famous Social Ones include Mario Cuomo, Nelson Mandela and, ironically, Hillary Clinton.

 * Linda Tripp is a part phobic/part counterphobic Six who justifies betraying her friend Monica as something Tripp had to do because she was frightened of what could happen.
 Tripp consistently portrays herself as a victim although the act of audiotaping her friend is widely viewed as an act of breathtaking treachery.
 People sometimes struggle to understand the difference between aggressive counterphobic Sixes and Eights.
 One key is that Sixes are often "victimizing victims"- they blame the occasion for their aggression on others.
 While Sixes see themselves as victims Eights almost never do.

-* The ex-presidents Bill Clinton has said he is most like in temperament are Ronald Reagan and Dwight Eisenhower.
+By the way: * The ex-presidents Bill Clinton has said he is most like in temperament are Ronald Reagan and Dwight Eisenhower.
 Both were Nines.

 * Interviewed by Charlie Rose, Al Gore explained the chemistry between the first couples by saying that he and Hillary had the same "personality type" and that Tipper Gore and Bill Clinton also had the same personality type.
 Al and Hillary are both Ones.
 Tipper is a Nine with a 1 wing.
 I don't know whether Gore knows the Enneagram but that's what he said.